 - stimulates acupuncture points.

-recommended to people with RA who has feet deformity or has begun to have bunions on their feet.
+Recommended to people with RA who have feet deformity or have begun to have bunions on their feet.

 - Stretches and aligns toes